Parents

 For detailed information on our policies, please refer to the link below, which will direct you to the official Adventist Education NSW pages:

 The safety and well-being of every student is our top priority here at Mountain View Adventist College.
 We are committed to maintaining a safe, nurturing, and transparent environment for all children in our care.
-Our child-safe policies and procedures are aligned with the highest standards to ensure that every child feels secure and supported at school.
+Our child-safe program follows the highest standards to ensure that every child feels secure and supported while at school.

-To access detailed information about our child-safe policies, please refer to the link below, which will guide you to the official Adventist Education NSW pages.
+To access detailed information about our child-safe program, please refer to the link below, which will guide you to the official Adventist Education NSW pages.

 De-registration Policy